acoli-repo/AURIS/guidelines/draft/refexp.md

 More specifically,

--   **primary markables** (pre-annotated for `REF_AUTO` as `?OLD`, and for `NP_FORM`) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.<sup>[1](lit.md#refexp1)</sup> For German and English, these are definite NPs and pronouns.
+-   **primary markables** (PM, pre-annotated for `REF_AUTO` as `?OLD`, and for `NP_FORM`) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.<sup>[1](lit.md#refexp1)</sup> For German and English, these are definite NPs and pronouns.
 For languages without grammatical marking of definiteness, these are all nominals and pronouns.

 	Primary markables are automatically extracted.
 The task of annotation is to assign every primary markable either an antecedent or a flag that marks them as new or non-referential.

--   **secondary markables** (pre-annotated for `NP_FORM`, but not `REF_AUTO`) are antecedents for anaphoric expressions which have not been detected as primary markable.
+-   **secondary markables** (SM, pre-annotated for `NP_FORM`, but not `REF_AUTO`) are antecedents for anaphoric expressions which have not been detected as primary markable.

 	Typical secondary markables are  indefinite expressions (NP with indefinite article, *a dog*) or without article (*good weather*).